Find Affordable College Courses

 Clemson, SC

-Our 2023 rankings named Clemson University the most popular school in South Carolina for natural resources and conservation students working on their bachelor’s degree.
-Located in the suburb of Clemson, Clemson is a public college with a very large student population.
+Our analysis found Clemson University to be the most popular school for natural resources and conservation students who want to pursue a bachelor’s degree in South Carolina.
+Located in the large suburb of Clemson, Clemson is a public college with a fairly large student population.

 Of the 59 students majoring in natural resources and conservation at Clemson, 59% are male and 41% are female.

-A rank of #2 on this year’s list means University of South Carolina - Columbia is a great place for natural resources and conservation students working on their bachelor’s degree.
-UofSC is a very large public school located in the city of Columbia.
+Out of the 9 schools in South Carolina that were part of this year’s ranking, University of South Carolina - Columbia landed the # 2 spot on the list.
+UofSC is a fairly large public school located in the midsize city of Columbia.

 Women make up 70% of the natural resources and conservation majors at the school.